Sow from seed: basil, beans, beetroot, carrots, corn, cucumbers, lettuces, parsnip, pumpkin, radish, zucchini

 If you have beans, cucumbers, tomatoes or zucchini ready, pick them promptly to encourage the plant to produce more flowers.

-If you planted garlic in autumn or early winter, it will be ready to harvest soon.
+Garlic planted in autumn or early winter will be ready to harvest soon.
 There’s no exact time to harvest your garlic, it depends on time planted, temperatures, sun hours etc..
 It’s best to check your own garlic and look for the indicators.

 The leaves of the garlic form layers around the bulb that’s forming underground.
 As the garlic bulb matures, these layers will start to dry and die back and form a papery skin around the bulb.
 They dieback from the bottom first and work their way up.

 Take extra care of your tomatoes.
 Pinch off the laterals to ensure good airflow and encourage the plant to produce more flowers instead of leaf.
-You can replant the laterals too and they’ll grow roots and become their own plant.
+You can pop the larger laterals into a glass of water if you’d like extra tomato plants.
+They’ll grow roots and you can replant them.

 Remove any leaves that are trailing on the ground to avoid rotting and fungal diseases.

-Keep on sowing lettuce, radish, carrots, beets, and spring onion for your summer salads.
+Keep on sowing radish, carrots, beets, heat-tolerant lettuce varieties and spring onion for your summer salads.

 Do keep in mind that if you are direct sowing, you have to keep the seeds moist or they won’t germinate.
-Covering the seeds with a sheet of damp newspaper or a thin layer of mulch can help.
-Make sure that if you are using newspaper, you remove it once the seedlings emerge from the soil.
+Starting salad greens in trays first can be easier to keep an eye on the seedlings as they grow.

 Pests and Diseases